oh-jinwoo94/gkm-align/README.md

 bash generate_syntenic_loci_to_align.sh
 </pre>
 The pipeline encoded in the shell script consists of three parts:
 1) running the [LASTZ](https://github.com/lastz/lastz/) software to generate a comprehensive lisft of short sequences between humand and mouse genomes.
 This step is computationally intensive, and it may take more than 5 days to run depending on the hardware availability.
-For aligning human and mouse (hg38,mm10), this step can be skipped by downloading the output file we uploaded to [beerlab](https://beerlab.org/gkmalign/short_sequence_human-mouse_syntenic_intergenic.txt)
+For aligning human and mouse (hg38,mm10), this step can be skipped by downloading the output file we have uploaded ([beerlab](https://beerlab.org/gkmalign/short_sequence_human-mouse_syntenic_intergenic.txt))

 # Authors
 - Jin Woo Oh *